Add easy instant colour with bedding plants

-Bedding plants are instant colour.
-They’re for amateurs - and kids too.
-Bedding plants are cheery rays of sunshine regardless of the weather.
+They’re cheery rays of sunshine regardless of the weather.
 They’re a shortcut to garden glory – if they’re not fully grown, you won’t have to wait long, promise.
 Bedding plants are speedy and fuss-free.
 They’re ready to go to a good home, already arranged in pots and hanging baskets.
 Bedding plants are gap-fillers and can squeeze into the smallest spaces.
 They’re small yet mighty.
-Bedding plants are temporary, but in a good way, so you can try new colours and types each season.
+Plus, they’re temporary, but in a good way, so you can try new colours and types each season.

 Featuring daisy-like petals, Senetti are bold flowers and come in vivid shades like purple, blue, indigo and violet.
 Bees and butterflies are huge fans of their central white markings, so they’re an addition that pollinators will enjoy too.
 Place them in the sun or partial shade, but they’ll stop flowering when summer temperatures rocket.